Playing in Paradise

 Mile Marker 31, Big Pine Key

-activities abound in the Lower Keys: offshore, backcountry and bridge fishing are at your fingertips.
-Diving and snorkeling are favorite activities, as is water-skiing, sailing, boating and windsurfing.
-Kayaking, canoeing and paddleboarding are also popular methods of exploring the beautiful waterways of the Lower Keys.
-So much water...and so little time.
+Water sporting activities abound in the Lower Keys: offshore, backcountry and bridge fishing are at your fingertips.
+Diving and snorkeling are favorite activities, as is water-skiing, sailing, boating, and windsurfing.
+Kayaking, canoeing, and paddleboarding are also popular methods of exploring the beautiful waterways of the Lower Keys.
+So much water and so little time.

-The newest attraction to the Lower Florida Keys underwater paradise is the "Adolphus Busch Sr." On December 5, 1998 the Lower Keys Artificial Reef Association sank the wreck, creating a new underwater recreational site.
-The 210 foot freighter sits perfectly upright in 110 feet of water.
+The newest attraction to the Lower Florida Keys underwater paradise is the "Adolphus Busch Sr." On December 5, 1998, the Lower Keys Artificial Reef Association sank the wreck, creating a new underwater recreational site.
+The 210-foot freighter sits perfectly upright in 110 feet of water.
 Scuba divers can explore the inside of the ship, while snorkelers can view it from the top, as the ship's towers rise to within 40 feet of the surface.
-Located halfway between Looe Key Reef & American Shoal, a series of floating markers serve as mooring bouys.
+Located halfway between Looe Key Reef & American Shoal, a series of floating markers serve as mooring buoys.
 (Lat 24.31.81N/Long 81.27.64W)